By Juliette Smith

 Instagram – https://www.instagram.com/wittjobs/

-Juliette Smith is the head of WITT and is the Manager of National Projects and Community Stakeholders for the International Talent Acquisition Centre.
+Juliette Smith is the head of WITT and the Manager of National Projects and Community Stakeholders for the International Talent Acquisition Centre (In-TAC), part of the Ottawa Chinese Community Service Centre (OCCSC).